TanviS1971/Dashbot-app/README.md

 LLM & AI Components
 =
-Groq API — Powers the conversational responses and natural language understanding
+Groq API — Powers the conversational responses and natural language understanding using the llama-3.1-8b-instant model

 SentenceTransformers — Generates semantic embeddings using the all-MiniLM-L6-v2 model